rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-The reason why is a mix of a slight change in structure for these too big to fail companies, the federal reserve printing extra money and that the banks are simply not as overvalues now as they were back in 2008.
+The reason why is a mix of factors: a slight change in structure for these too big to fail institutions, the federal reserve printing extra money and that the banks are simply not as overvalued now as they were back in 2008.

+However - they still heavily rely on people paying their mortgages.
+And as mentioned, many companies have had to lay off large quantities of employees to stay afloat.
+As mentioned, the American economy printed extra money and have written checks to comapanies to help them stay alive - but compared to the danish model where a lot of money is direcly allocated to the individual worker throught the company (for instance, paying 30% of the sallary to workforce that were sent home instead of firing them(https://www.copcap.com/covid19-wage-compensation)) financial help in the US is simply just written out to the company to survive how they can.
+Also, help packages to individuals come directly from the state, in form of food or blank checks (https://www.bbc.com/news/world-us-canada-52405275).

+This means people are still loosing their jobs, even though the companies are getting aid to stay alive.

 ## Unemployment
 A major reason of concern for both the banks and government, but especially the individual is the unemployment rate.
 Part of the initial reason for the collapse in 2008 was that people were not able to pay their mortgages - and the largest reason for people not being able to pay their rent is being unemployed.

-An obvious question is why would people become unemployed now, when the companies are not suffering too hard during lock down?
-Part of the answer is simple: many of these companies are not suffering because they lay off their employees while they are closed during the lock down.
+A look at the unemployment rate shows spikes have happened over time.
+Especially in the mid 80s and the aforementioned Financial Crisis.

 <iframe
         src="Charts/webpage021.png"
         width="900" height="550"
         frameBorder="0"
 ></iframe>

-Looking at the unemployment rate, it seems like the highest spikes are around the financial crisis and back in the 1980's.

-But zooming in on 2019-2020 shows that the most recent datapoint is just too close to the border to see
+But zooming in on 2019-2020 shows that the most recent datapoint is almost too close to the border to see - and higher than ever.

 <iframe
         src="Charts/webpage022.png"